realm/realm-dart-samples/flutter_flexible_sync/README.md

 [![License](https://img.shields.io/badge/License-Apache-blue.svg)](LICENSE)
 # Flutter Flexible Sync sample
 A simple application using the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/) Flexible Sync with an [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).
-This sample demonstrates the usage of Flexible Sync.
 Writing to a synced realm named `db_allTasks.realm` sends the data automatically to a linked MongoDB collection on Atlas.
-Then the data are downloaded back by the synchronization process to two separate realms, `db_importantTasks.realm` and  `db_normalTaks.realm`, filtered by specific subscription query.
+Then the data is downloaded back by the synchronization process to two separate realms, `db_importantTasks.realm` and  `db_normalTaks.realm`, filtered by specific subscription query.

 ## Realm Flutter SDK